It’s time for Code for Canada

 Yesterday, the Government of Ontario partnered with the civic tech community to be a founding partner of Code for Canada.
 Code for Canada connects coders and designers with governments to enhance digital literacy and develop technology-based solutions to improve people’s lives.
 We asked Gabe Sawhney, the Executive Director of Code for Canada, to share some thoughts on the launch and the organization with us.

 Everywhere you look, governments across Canada are stepping into the 21st century.

-The federal government just announced plans for a new Canadian Digital Service, modeled after successful programs in the U.S. and the U.K. Ontario just appointed the awesome Hillary Hartley as its new Chief Digital Officer.
-Toronto is launching a new Civic Innovation Office, and Edmonton has become the first Canadian city to sign on to the International Open Data Charter.
+Ontario just appointed the awesome Hillary Hartley as its new Chief Digital Officer — capping off an exciting first year of digital transformation mobilized under the first Minister Responsible for Digital Government in Canada.
+The federal government just announced plans for a new Canadian Digital Service, modeled after successful programs in the U.S. and the U.K. Toronto is launching a new Civic Innovation Office, and Edmonton has become the first Canadian city to sign on to the International Open Data Charter.